Novel Synopsis: How to Write a Synopsis for your Novel

 How to Boil the Novel Down for the Synopsis

 Use the Killogator™ Formula

-One trick to try when cutting chapters down to size is the same one we used in Writing a Killer Logline.
-In the same way we can cut the story to a single sentence we can cut each chapter to a sentence.
+One trick to try when cutting chapters down to size is the same one we used when writingour logline.
+In the same way we can cut the story down to a single sentence, we can cut each chapter down to a sentence.

 Talk to Someone

 Another trick is to get a friend and sit down with a voice recorder.
 Then tell them the plot of your novel.
 Listen to the questions they ask.
 Transcribe the conversation and pick out the best bits.
 You might find that your story flows more naturally in a conversation.

 Test, test, test!
 Combine the best bits from trying the processes above and keep working until you have the one-page synopsis your novel deserves.
 In the end, you should be able to read the synopsis to a friend and their response should be “Wow, sounds great!”
 Keep working until you get that response.

 Examples of Novel Synopsis